Do You Really Need to Floss? Maybe Not!

 Using an alcohol-free mouthwash

-Ideally, your mouthwash should be alcohol-free.
+Ideally, your mouthwash should be alcohol-free (link to Amazon).
 When you’re swirling something around in your mouth twice a day, it’s a good shout to not make that thing alcoholic.

 Buying a quality toothbrush/electric toothbrush

 Getting a quality brush is half the battle.
 Finding one which doesn’t hurt your gums, but which is firm enough and features the right amount of long and short bristles, is key.
 For advice on electric toothbrushes — which are often great at getting into little spots and shaking free bits of food — check out Groom+Style’s review of the Top 5 Electric Toothbrushes.

 A water flosser is pretty much what it sounds like — it’s like a pressure washer for your teeth.
 Groom+Style reviewed five of them, so that you can pick the right one for you.
 Using a water flosser is a much safer way of getting in between teeth than either string or picks.
 Check out our picks of the Top 5 Water Flossers.

 So, should you floss or not (and what about string vs. picks)?

 If you can keep up a solid oral hygiene routine using the techniques described above, then flossing may not be essential for you.
 If you see benefits from flossing, and you’re able to do it without causing damage, then like we said, it’s low-cost and relatively low-risk, so go for it.